Current Members

 Dom Howes (2021-2025)

 Dom graduated from Loughborough University in 2021 with an MChem.
-In his Masters year he worked with Dr Iain Wright, using DFT to investigate the structure-property relationships of oligofurans and oligothiophenes.
+In his Masters year, he worked with Dr Iain Wright, using DFT to investigate the structure-property relationships of oligofurans and oligothiophenes.
 In his time as an undergraduate, Dom enjoyed watching Loughborough’s national rugby team and playing football and basketball.
-Dom’s PhD is focussed on using novel lanthanide complexes for the selective sensing of important biological anions through emission spectroscopy.
+Dom’s PhD is focused on using novel lanthanide complexes for the selective sensing of important biological anions through emission spectroscopy.
 Dom is also an avid F1 and motorsport fan.

-Kate Jones (2022-2026)
+Kate Jones (2022-2025)

-Alex Frost (2022-2026)
+Alex Frost (2022-2025)

 Alex grew up in Cambridge and completed her BSc in Pharmaceutical Chemistry at the University of Huddersfield in 2017, followed by her MRes in Pharmaceutical and Medicinal Science at Nottingham Trent University in 2018.
-She worked with Dr Chris Garner on her project focusing on the synthesis of an α-substituted BODIPY label for organophosphate induced delayed neuropathy binding site target identification.
+She worked with Dr Chris Garner on her project focussing on the synthesis of an α-substituted BODIPY label for organophosphate induced delayed neuropathy binding site target identification.
 Alex then spent 4 years in industry, notably as the Site Process Chemist at polyurethane foam manufacturer, Recticel Ltd, before joining the Butler group at Loughborough University in October 2022.
 Her PhD project aims to develop lanthanide tags for new protein conjugation methods to study protein-protein interactions by optical and paramagnetic NMR spectroscopy.